BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 You might’ve noticed your cat doing exhibiting this behavior not only around their food bowl but also on other surfaces, like blankets.
+Some cats could even knead dogs.
 This breadmaking technique usually means that your cat is anticipating a pleasant experience like cuddling and petting from you.

 In my cat’s case, he’ll knead the floor even before I set down the food bowl.
 He’ll purr and meow with pleasure and if he approves of the food then he’ll continue on kneading after he’s done eating!

 4. To Keep The Space Clean